 '''

 biocMaintained(

-main = "maintainer@bioconductor\\.org",
+main = "maintainer@bioconductor.org",

 version = BiocManager::version(),

 pkgType = c("software", "data-experiment", "workflows", "data-annotation")

 )

 hasBiocMaint(

 pkg,

 version = BiocManager::version(),

 main = "maintainer@bioconductor\\.org",

 repo = c("BioCsoft", "BioCexp", "BioCworkflows", "BioCann")

 )

 '''

-main character(1) The regex for searching through the Maintainer column as obtained from biocPkgList(). version character(1) the character version number as used to access the online build report.
+main character(1) A regex string to search for in the Maintainer column from the biocPkgList() output. version character(1) the character version number as used to access the online build report.
 For example, "3.14".
 The default is the "current version" as given by BiocManager::version().
 Note that this is a character vector of length one and not a number. pkgType character(1) The type of packages for which to get build status information for.
 Valid values are: software: Software packages data-experiment: Experiment data packages data-annotation: Annotation data packages workflows: Workflow packages pkg character(1) A vector of package names (case sensitive). repo character() A vector of Bioconductor repositories to search through.
 By de- fault, it will search through all Bioconductor repositories.